praveshagrawal/Website-2-APK-Builder/README.md

 > Build app from any web server site or from local directory.

  **Highlights:**
+- Bug Fixes**
+- Keep Screen On while playing full screen videos
+- Hide WebView User Agent (Allows login with Google and Many more).
+- Added option to select if you want to overlap new notification to existing or show as new.
+- Added "isBroadcastEnabled" JS API Function
+- Audio recording now working.
 - GDPR Compliant AdMob Functions
 - Allow or Prevent Screenshot
 - Push Notifications API Access